tulleuchen/jirastopwatch/README.md

 1.0.4     2015-09-30     Clear summary label when issue key is empty 1.0.5     2015-10-07     Nicer buttons + tooltips

-                         Changed all icons to https://icons8.com
+1.1.0     2015-10-09     Changed all icons to https://icons8.com
+                         New feature: Post worklog to Jira with a comment
 </pre>